What is Therapy Like?

 My Approach

-Anti-Oppressive Lens: I apply an anti-oppressive lens to my therapy practice and am culturally responsive, anti-racist, and LGBTQ affirmative.
-This means that I strive to be accepting and inclusive of all lived experiences and will consider how aspects of your identity influence your struggles and your strengths.
-I also bring an understanding that various forms of oppression and marginalization exist in our society, whether that be based in race, sex, size, class, culture, religion, disability, sexual orientation, etc. More often than not, aspects of our identity and experiences of oppression are important to our struggles and our strengths.
-For example, perfectionism and low-self esteem may exist in the context of being marginalized or excluded.
-Anxiety, depression, or lack of connection with our creativity may be stem in part from expectations from family, friends, or aspects of society or culture that we do not resonate with.
-Alternatively, some of us find ourselves within position(s) of power based upon our situation or identity, and experience guilt, stress, or confusion about how to negotiate this while still living into our values.
-In my own time, I engage in critical self-reflection about how my identity and lived experience may influence how I show up as your therapist.
+Anti-Oppressive Lens: This means that I strive to be accepting and inclusive of all lived experiences and will consider how aspects of your identity influence your struggles and your strengths.
+I also bring an understanding that various forms of oppression and marginalization exist within our society, whether that be based in race, sex, size, class, culture, religion, disability, sexual orientation, etc. More often than not, aspects of your identity and experiences of oppression are important to your struggles and your strengths.
+I continuously reflect about how my own identities and lived experiences influence how I show up as your therapist.

 The Creative Process: No matter your background, I approach therapy with the belief that we are all inherently creative.
 Creativity is the process of bringing what is inside of us into the physical world.
 It is what allows us to change or to generate something new.
-No matter the modality, I use my understanding of the creative process to help your imagination, your daydreams, your hopes, and your desires clue you into what you want and need and, in some cases, become tangible.
+No matter the modality, I use my understanding of the creative process to help your imagination, your daydreams, your hopes, and your desires clue you into what you want and need.

 Along with this foundation, I draw from a variety of therapeutic modalities: